gboehl/dynare/src/source/introduction.rst

 The present document is the reference manual for Dynare.
 It documents all commands and features in a systematic fashion.

-New users should rather begin with Dynare User Guide (*Mancini (2007)*), distributed with Dynare and also available from the `official Dynare website`_.

 Other useful sources of information include the `Dynare wiki`_ and the `Dynare forums`_.